marph91/jimmy/docs/formats/tiddlywiki.md

 ## Known Limitations

-Note content is imported in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText) and not converted to Markdown.
+Note content is imported in TiddlyWiki's [WikiText format](https://tiddlywiki.com/#WikiText).
+It is converted, but Markdown supports only a subset.